Ric

 a good deal of information and photos on the haunting.

-Ric was involved in the History Channel documentaries,
+was involved in the History Channel documentaries, and through that

-and through that he met George & Kathy Lutz (as well as other
+he met George & Kathy Lutz (as well as other people involved

-people involved in the case).
-Through this meeting, Ric became involved
+in the case).
+Through this meeting, Ric became involved in a possible

-in a possible book project with George.
-It was around this time
+book project with George.
+It was around this time that Ric reportedly

 A